octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 ### And then came Bitcoin
 On **October 31st, 2008**, under the _pseudonym_ of "Satoshi Nakamoto", the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf) was discreetly released.
 From its very title and abstract, one could understand that the aim of _his_ invention was to create an "electronic cash system", an alternative to fiat currency, able to function free of control or manipulation from a centralized entity.

-On **January 3rd, 2009**, this "blockchain" went live, and the first _block_ was created, called the "Genesis Block" (you will learn about what is a _block_ in the next chapter).
+On **January 3rd, 2009**, this "blockchain" went live, and the first _block_ was created, called the "Genesis Block" (you will learn about what a _block_ is, in the next chapter).
 The Genesis block contained the first few exchanges of this newly created electronic currency called Bitcoin and some data.
 It is indeed possible to store some raw data inside a block, and Satoshi Nakamoto included in the first block a message saying: "_Chancellor on the brink of second bailout for banks_", the title of _The Times_ newspaper of the day describing the second bank bailout following the subprime crisis.

 This message clearly showed the intention of Satoshi Nakamoto and his Bitcoin to trigger the so-called **de-centralization of money**.